UniMath/agda-unimath/src/commutative-algebra/sums-commutative-rings.lagda.md

   sum-zero-Commutative-Ring :
     (n : ℕ) →
     sum-Commutative-Ring A n
-      ( zero-functional-vec-Commutative-Ring A n) ＝
+      ( zero-functional-tuple-Commutative-Ring A n) ＝
     zero-Commutative-Ring A
   sum-zero-Commutative-Ring = sum-zero-Ring (ring-Commutative-Ring A)
 ```